5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 **IMPORTANT**: Calculating a wrong `ScanPolicy` can lead to the Boot Picker being empty, so you can't boot into macOS.
 So make sure to test the value first by booting from FAT32 formatted USB Stick containing your EFI Folder with the new value for "Scan Policy".

 ### Changing Themes
-Besides the 3 themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional themes by Chris1111: `Minimal` and `Minimal-SSD.` Neither of them is enabled by default.
-To enable them, do the following:
+Besides the 3 themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional themes: `BsxM1` (default) and `EnterTwilight`.
+To change them, do the following:

 - Open `config.plist`
-- Go to Misc > Boot and change `PickerVariant` to: `chris1111\Minimal` or `chris1111\Minimal-SSD`
+- Go to Misc > Boot and change `PickerVariant` to: `Blackosx\BsxM1` or `velickovicdj\EnterTwilight
 - Save and reboot

 To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVariant` and change the Flavour of the NVRAM Reset Tool back to `Auto`.